kekyo/chibicc-cil-toolchain/README.md

 * `int32`, `uint32`
 * `int64`, `uint64`

-An enumeration type can appear multiple times with the same type name, as long as the definitions are completely identical.

 Note: To use an enumerated type, a reference to the `System.Enum` type must be resolved.
 Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.